TTTyq/AIDA-page/README.md

 # Install dependencies for all components
 npm run setup:all

+# Create .env file from .env.example (IMPORTANT)
+cp .env.example .env
+# Edit the .env file to set your specific configuration

 # Import test data into MongoDB
 npm run setup:mongodb

-# Or do everything in one command
+# Or do everything in one command (includes environment check)
 npm run setup:complete

 # Start all services (backend, frontend, docs)
 npm run dev
 ```

+> **Note**: The `setup:mongodb` script will automatically check for the existence of the `.env` file and MongoDB's running status before attempting to import data.
+If the `.env` file doesn't exist, it will try to create it from `.env.example`.

 #### Option 2: Using Makefile (Good for Unix/Linux/macOS users)